 Say the candidate’s name.
 Findings of a Dennis P. Carmody and Michael Lewis study, “provide evidence that hearing one’s own name has unique brain functioning activation specific to one’s own name in relation to the names of others”.
 Ths means that your brain actually lights up when you hear your name.
 Use your candidate’s name in conversation, but don’t overdo it.
 Try to be as natural as you can.

 Make it personal.
-Have the CV of the candidate and their profiles ready so you can ask specific questions about them.
+Have the CV of the candidate and their profiles ready so you can be specific.
+Once you check out the CVs and their profiles, it becomes much easier to choose which questions to ask in a phone interview.

 Create a conversation.
 Instead of grilling the candidate, talk to them about their experience.
 Use active listening techniques to show that you’re paying attention to what they’re saying.
 This is especially important when you’re on the phone because you can’t use your facial expressions and body language.